nathanbumpus/Trinity-2.8.4-Marconi/DE.md

 --min_rowSums 10 \
 --compare_replicates
 ```
 <p>This will produce pdf's of a histogram of counts per replicate, scatter plots for each replicate, MA plots for each replicate and a heatmap.
 Shown below are the counts histogram, scatter plots and MA plots for the larvae replicates.
-The plots should be simmilar for the adult replicates.</p>
+The plots should be similar for the adult replicates.</p>

 <p>
   <img src="https://github.com/nathanbumpus/Trinity-2.8.4-Marconi/raw/master/images/larvae_counts50.mod.jpg" alt="larvae counts">